Eat Stop Eat

 Isn’t that technically starvation?

 That’s the best part though.
-Once you’ve overcome the weakness of your flesh you’ll realise that being hungry and starving are two different things.
+Once you’ve overcome the weakness of your flesh you’ll realize that being hungry and starving are two different things.
 Being hungry isn’t crippling.
 I probably shouldn’t be the one preaching about this since my right hand can be replaced with a snack of some sort and no one would be the wiser, but I have had my days when I can get so wrapped up in my work I can skip meals for a day.

 During that time I don’t feel starved.
-In fact sometimes I don’t even notice the hunger.
+In fact, sometimes I don’t even notice the hunger.
 I feel the same amount of energy, dare I say, maybe even slightly more.
 I’m focused and as sharp as always.

-But we all have heard the rumors surrounding the great beyond land of hunger.
+But we all have heard the rumors surrounding the great beyond the land of hunger.
 Fasting does not kill your metabolism nor does it deprive your body of nutrients.
 The list of the horrors surrounding skipping food is endless not to mention shocking.
 It’s almost disappointing what we’ll repeat without fact-checking especially in this day and age of information on your fingertips.

 From reading the book you will find that the opposite is actually true.
-And to my great surprise you can actually function at your best during a fast.
+And to my great surprise, you can actually function at your best during a fast.
 And the food reserve being depleted during your fast isn’t your muscles.
 You can maintain your muscles during this diet.

 In fact, Eat Stop Eat helps promote muscle gain by:

 - It encourages cell health and detox to prepare for growth